-Choreographic Practices operates from the principle that dance embodies ideas and can be productively enlivened when considered as a mode of critical and creative discourse.
+Choreographic Practices was founded and edited by Jane Bacon and Vida Midgelow (2010-2020).
+The journal operates from the principle that dance embodies ideas and can be productively enlivened when considered as a mode of critical and creative discourse.
 The journal provides a platform for sharing choreographic practices, critical inquiry and debate.

 Placing an emphasis on processes and practices over products, this journal seeks to engender dynamic relationships between theory and practice, choreographer and scholar, so that these distinctions may be shifted and traversed.